 There are many out there who may be wondering if a career in sales is right for them.
-Those who ask this question to themselves are often filled with apprehensions caused, in large part, by their personal experience with sales professionals, the opinions of their personal network and the general public opinion of the sales industry.
+Those who ask this question to themselves are often filled with apprehensions caused, in large part, by their personal experience with sales professionals.
+They may also have based this on the opinions of their personal network and the general public opinion of the sales industry.
 They most likely have heard stories of people they know of who gave sales a try but who have more horror stories than success stories to share.
-But asking the question, "is sales right for me?" is better if rephrased to "am I right for sales?"

 An erroneous and commonly held belief is that sales professionals spend more time on the golf course than in a boardroom.
 While many sales professionals do spend time entertaining clients on golf courses, that time is earned time.
 Unless a sales professional is "playing hooky" and shrugging off their responsibilities to spend a day on the lynx, time golfing (or any other form of entertainment) comes only after a lot of work and usually only as part of a sales cycle.

 Working in sales is a tough job.
 If you are considering a sales job, you must first understand that you will be expected to work very hard, long hours before you can earn some of the privileges of being in sales.
 Not only will your employer demand hard work from you, your clients, too will expect that you are dedicated and committed to delivering on your every promise.
 Doing so takes hard work.

 Many people have a hard time dealing with rejection.
 For those in the sales industry, rejection is part of the job.
 Consider an inside sales professional who is charged with making 50 calls per day.
 The average inside rep needs to make 25 calls before reaching someone who is interested in learning more about the product or service the sales professional represents.
 That means 24 rejections before success.

 If you have issues or challenges with being rejected, you will either need to learn how to deal with rejection or consider a different industry.